amplifying-fsharp/amplifying-fsharp.github.io/src/content/blog/SwitchPackageToProjRef.md

 slug: "2023/11/11"
 ---

-## Switching seemlessly between Package and Project references - 2023-11-11
+## Switching seamlessly between Package and Project references - 2023-11-11

 ##### by dawe